espressif/esp-idf/docs/en/api-reference/system/freertos_idf.rst

                               [0]
         Head [ B0 , C1 , D0 , AX ] Tail

 3. Core 1 has a tick interrupt and searches for a task to run.
-Task B cannot be run due to incompatible affinity, so core 1 skips to Task C. Task C is selected and moved to the back of the list.
+Task B cannot be run due to incompatible affinity, so Core 1 skips to Task C. Task C is selected and moved to the back of the list.

     .. code-block:: none